 - September 26, 2017 – Upcoming public comment period for the Nuclear Power Demonstration Closure Project

 - March 8, 2017 – Record of Decision on the Scope of Environmental Assessments for Three Proposed Projects at Existing Canadian Nuclear Laboratories' Facilities

-- November, 2016 – Notice of Administrative Protocol between Canadian Nuclear Laboratories and the CNSC for the Nuclear Power Demonstration Closure Project (PDF) (November 2016)
+- November, 2016 – Administrative Protocol between Canadian Nuclear Laboratories and the CNSC for the Nuclear Power Demonstration Closure Project (Revision 1, November 2017) (PDF)

 - May 25, 2016 – Notice of Participant Funding Offering (PFP Decision Report)

 - May 24, 2016 – Public Comments Invited on Project Description (source: CEAA website)

 - May 5, 2016 – Notice of Commencement of an Environmental Assessment (source: CEAA website)

 Canadian Nuclear Laboratories (CNL) is proposing to decommission the Nuclear Power Demonstration Waste Facility, a former nuclear generating station that operated until 1987.
 The facility is located in Renfrew County, Ontario, on the south bank of the Ottawa River approximately 225 kilometres northwest of Ottawa.

 The structures that currently remain onsite include the main reactor building, a diesel generator, a ventilation stack, a pressure relief duct, a guardhouse, foundations from previously removed structures, two landfills, buried utilities and drainage systems, and temporary structures such as sea containers and portable washrooms.

 CNL is proposing an in situ (leaving in place) decommissioning approach.
 The following activities are proposed: